CourtHive/tods-competition-factory/README.md

 ## Time Capsule

 After a tournament has been completed, a **TODS** file can be considered a "time capsule" of all the information related to the constructrion and management of a tournament.
-This means that complete historical data is available in one cross-platform, database-independent JSON file, removing all concerns about maintaining software maintenance contracts to retain access to data, as well as any reliance on applications which make sense of database schemas.
+This means that complete historical data is available in one cross-platform, database-independent JSON file, removing all concerns about keeping software maintenance contracts active in order to retain access to data, as well as any reliance on applications which interpret database schemas.

 ## Core Engines